Coor as an investment

 An investment in Coor is an investment in a leading service company with stable growth, good profitability, healthy cash generation and a historically high dividend yield.

-Due to its very limited need for capital expenditure and high focus on working capital, Coor’s cash conversion is strong, which means that a large portion of operating profit is converted into cash flow.
+Due to its very limited need for capital expenditure and working capital, Coor’s cash conversion is strong, which means that a large portion of its operating profit is converted into cash flow.

-Available cash can be used for further acquisitions, repayment of debt or dividends.
-Acquisitions are expected to be of bolt-on character and therefor relatively minor and financed within the existing business and financing structure, keeping net debt is below the company’s target.
+Available cash can be used for further acquisitions, repay- ment of debt or dividends.
+Any acquisitions are expected to be relatively minor, however, and net debt is below the company’s target.
 This means that Coor should be able to offer a high and stable dividend yield to its shareholders over time.
 The objective of the Board and management is not to accumulate cash in the company but to return any surplus to the shareholders.
-In April 2020 the Annual General Meeting resolved not to pay a dividend this year on account of the uncertainty associated with the outbreak of the new coronavirus.